 1. The Successful Bookkeeper Podcast

-Some 333 episodes have been hosted by Michael Palmer who admins one of the largest bookkeeping communities, The Successful Bookkeeper, boasting dedicated 6.1k followers.
+Some 400 episodes have been hosted by Michael Palmer who admins one of the largest bookkeeping communities, The Successful Bookkeeper, boasting dedicated 6.2k followers.
 In one episode, Sharon Francisco, an Australian bookkeeping business coach speaks about why bookkeepers need to “overcome barriers and limited beliefs” by getting hands-on with the aspects of business that have previously scared them.
-Or in another pod, Mark Wickersham a value pricing expert discusses how an entrepreneurial mindset will shift bookkeeper’s perspectives.
+In another pod, Mark Wickersham a value pricing expert discusses how an entrepreneurial mindset will shift bookkeeper’s perspectives.

 2. Your Bookkeeping Matters

-Lisa Turner help female-led businesses flourish through bespoke bookkeeping services and provides insights to a successful bookkeeping career.
+Lisa Turner helps female-led businesses flourish through bespoke bookkeeping services and provides insights into a successful bookkeeping career.
 Describing herself as your “resident small business cheerleader & number cruncher” her favorite episodes include an analysis of what a business activity statement is, and how she personally increased her profits and what other bookkeepers can learn from her experience.

 3. I Love Bookkeeping